kyma-project/kyma/docs/service-mesh/03-01-istio-setup-in-kyma.md

 Istio in Kyma is installed with the help of the `istioctl` tool.
 The tool is driven by a configuration file containing an instance of [IstioControlPlane](https://istio.io/docs/reference/config/istio.operator.v1alpha12.pb) custom resource.
-There are two configuration files, one for local installation on Minikube and one for cluster installations.
+There are two configuration files — one for local installation on Minikube and one for cluster installations.
 The configurations are customized for Kyma and are stored in the `resources/istio` directory.

 ## Istio components